-We have audited the financial report of Plato Income Maximiser Limited ("the Company"), which comprises the statement of financial position as at 30 June 2023, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the directors' declaration.
+We have audited the financial report of Plato Income Maximiser Limited ("the Company"), which comprises the statement of financial position as at 30 June 2024, the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of material accounting policy information, the consolidated entity disclosure statement, and the Directors' declaration.

-In our opinion the accompanying the financial report of Plato Income Maximiser Limited is in accordance with the Corporations Act 2001, including:
+In our opinion, the accompanying financial report of Plato Income Maximiser Limited is in accordance with the Corporations Act 2001, including:

-- giving a true and fair view of the Company's financial position as at 30 June 2023 and of its financial performance for the year then ended; and - complying with Australian Accounting Standards and the Corporations Regulations 2001.
+- i. giving a true and fair view of the Company's financial position as at 30 June 2024 and of its financial performance for the year then ended; and - complying with Australian Accounting Standards and the Corporations Regulations 2001.

-Basis of Opinion
+Basis for Opinion

 We conducted our audit in accordance with Australian Auditing Standards.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Report section of our report.
-We are independent of the Company in accordance with auditor independence requirements of the Corporations Act 2001 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (including Independence Standards) ("the Code") that are relevant to our audit of the financial report in Australia.
+We are independent of the Company in accordance with the auditor independence requirements of the Corporations Act 2001 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (including Independence Standards) ("the Code") that are relevant to our audit of the financial report in Australia.
 We have also fulfilled our other ethical responsibilities in accordance with the Code.

-We confirm that the independence declaration required by the Corporations Act 2001, which has been given to the Directors of the Company, would be on the same terms if given to the Directors as at the time of this auditor's report.
+We confirm that the independence declaration required by the Corporations Act 2001, which has been given to the Directors of the Company, would be in the same terms if given to the Directors as at the time of this auditor's report.